uniflare/skbtforarma/Source/skbtInstaller/Resources/README.txt

 This release includes the updated template files from updates of the SKBT core.
 And some bug fixes.

+**Reccommended to "Uninstall" your previous configs and remake them using the Gui tool.

 ==================
 == NEW CHANGES  ==
 ==================